websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/workflow-definition-node-reference.md

 ## Task Nodes

 [Task nodes](./workflow-task-node-reference.md) are at the core of the workflow definition.
-They're the part where a user interacts with the asset in some way.
+They're the part where someone interacts with the asset in some way.
 Tasks can also have sub-elements, including notifications, assignments, and task timers.

 Here's the `content-review` task from the Category Specific Approval workflow, with some of the `role` assignment tags cut out for brevity: